 Seventh through twelfth grade students (7-ups) have three periods a day and several elective choices for 1st and 2nd periods and music/choir.

 Some classes run for 20 weeks and some are 10 weeks only.
 Examples of previously offered classes include: Babysitting Certification, CPR Certification, Medieval Knights, Speech, Poetry, Book Studies/Discussion, Vocal Ensemble, Political Science, Science Labs, etc.

-In addition to our scheduled co-op days, we offer Moms’ Nights, field trips, a Learning Fair, a music/choir concert, and a track and field day in the spring.
+In addition to our scheduled co-op days, we offer Moms’ Nights Out, field trips, a learning fair, a music/choir concert, and a track and field day in the spring.